alg810/CardServerProxy/plugins/MySQLWebManagementPlugin/README.MySQLWebManagementPlugin.txt

 NOTE:
 -----
 - when more than around 90 users exist it will only show the first 90 ones.
 The maximum size of a status command seems to be limited.
 Needs to be fixed though
-- IMPORTANT: because of the current restrictions in the web-handling only one plugin can hook into the web-interface.
-So currently it doesn't work together with the DreamboxPlugin.

 TODO / suggestions:
 -------------------